Ian Dunn (activist): Paedophile Information Exchange

+In 1998, British LGBT+ rights activist Peter Tatchell had written an obituary in The Independent for Dunn.
+However on learning of Dunn's paedophile activism, he later stated:

+In a 2020 interview with the Irish Gript Media news network, Tatchell denounced PIE as "disgusting":

 Death and legacy

 Dunn lived in Broughton, Edinburgh and died of a heart attack in the city on 10 March 1998.
 He was survived by his partner, Ross Watt.

 Dunn's funeral took place on 18 March 1998 at Mansfield Place Church, Edinburgh.
-A young man at the funeral claimed to have been raped by Dunn when he was 15 years old, and stated he was attending "to make sure he was dead".
+A young man at the funeral claimed to have been raped by Dunn when he was 15 years old and stated he was attending "to make sure he was dead".

-An inventory of his correspondence and papers is held at the National Library of Scotland in Edinburgh, and in 2018 the library featured a display concerning his life and work.
+An inventory of his correspondence and papers is held at the National Library of Scotland in Edinburgh and in 2018, the library featured a display concerning his life and work.
 The display was later removed when the library was informed of Dunn's paedophile rights work by The Times newspaper.